Courses

 To enroll in the KGAC RSO Course, follow the instructions below – do not deviate;

-5. Download all the linked documents below, print out - study - bring to the course.
+4. Course documents will be sent to participants by email prior to the course.
+Download all the documents, print them - study them - bring them to the course.
 Be organized – have your printouts in a binder;

 8. The course starts at 0800L - It is expected from the participants to be seated and ready-to-go in the Club House - Conduct a proper time appreciation (including traveling, and your personal prep time at the Lease).
 The Lease opens at 0700L;